U.S. Route 206: Somerset County

-US 206 enters Montgomery Township in Somerset County, where the name of the road becomes Van Horne Memorial Highway.
+US 206 enters Montgomery Township, Somerset County, where the name of the road becomes Van Horne Memorial Highway.
 In Montgomery Township, the route runs to the east of Princeton Airport and crosses CR 518.
 Following this intersection, CR 533 splits from US 206 by heading northeast, and US 206 continues north-northwest through a mix of suburban and rural areas.
 The road passes through the community of Harlingen before widening to four lanes and reaching Belle Mead.
-In this area, US 206 passes over CSX’s Trenton Subdivision railroad line before making a turn to the northeast and then to the north, narrowing back to two lanes.
+In this area, US 206 passes over CSX's Trenton Subdivision railroad line before making a turn to the northeast and then to the north, narrowing back to two lanes.
 The road enters Hillsborough Township, where the Van Horne Memorial Highway designation ends.
 US 206 intersects US 206 Bypass at its southern end and Mountain View Road.
 The road continues into residential and commercial areas of Hillsborough.
 It comes to a junction with CR 514 in this area.

-Past the CR 514 intersection, US 206 makes a curve northeast before heading east to intersect the northern end of US 206 Bypass before heading north.
+Past the CR 514 intersection, US 206 makes a curve northeast before heading east to intersect the northern end of US 206 Bypass, where it turns north.
 Leaving the center of Hillsborough, the road runs northeast past more wooded areas as it crosses under Norfolk Southern's Lehigh Line.
-The route passes more development as it widens into a four lane divided highway with jughandles, turning to the north and passing the former Duke Gardens.
+The route passes more development as it widens into a four-lane divided highway with jughandles, turning to the north and passing the former Duke Gardens.
 US 206 briefly becomes six lanes wide at the CR 608 intersection before narrowing back to four lanes as it crosses the Raritan River into Somerville.
 In Somerville, the road runs northwest parallel to the Raritan River prior to turning north into commercial areas and entering Raritan.
 US 206 runs under NJ Transit's Raritan Valley Line before making a turn to the north-northwest.